 Now, I love me a gorgeous tabletop and elaborate meal as much as the next person.
 But as I started collecting ideas and inspiration, I couldn’t help but think about the real reason we get together on this day: to give thanks and enjoy the people and blessings we’re most grateful for.

-So with the help of the very talented Ali of Gimme Some Oven, we put together a low-stress meal (sides only!) and a no-fuss Friendsgiving tabletop so the focus could be on great conversation with special friends.
+So with the help of the very talented Ali of Gimme Some Oven, we put together today’s low-stress meal (sides only!) with no-fuss table decorations so the focus could be on great conversation with special friends.

 Photography by Jane Kortright.